 From Humpet we start our downhill walk through some beautiful birch trees till we get to Wankadal where we cross the Boktol river on a wooden log bridge and soon start taking uphill trek towards our right to traverse a long hill which will take us to our beautiful camp at Rangmarg.
 Todays 14km walk can take upto 8-9 hrs.

 Rangmarg to Sheeshnag 3590 Mts over GololGali pass 4450 Mts.
 This is the second longest day on this trek (7-8 hrs), we gain about 1400 mts to the pass from our Rangmarg camp, it is a long uphill trek with steep climb towards its end to the Golal Gali pass from top we get some beautiful mountain views.
 We descend to our camp after walking 8km, near the beautiful lake Sheeshnag.

 Day 10: Sheeshnag to Chandanwari (2890 m)

-Sheeshnag to Chandanwari 2890 Mts and drive Srinagar via Pahalgam.
-Today we walk all along the Baba Amarnath Ji trail losing the height of about 750 Mts to Chandanwari.
-It is a beautiful walk hitting Pissu top where from we get the best views of Brahma, Vishnu and Shiva mountains.
+Today we walk all along the Baba Amarnath Ji trail covering 10km, and losing the height of about 750 Mts to ChandanWari the road, it is a beautiful walk hitting Pissu top where from we get the best views of Brahma, Vishnu and Shiva mountains.
 At Chandanwari we board the vehicles to drive to Srinagar with some time to spend at Pahalgam.
-Overnight houseboat!
+Overnight at houseboat.